Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 8

-It's time to bid the Supramonte mountains farewell, looking back at a brilliant hike across some of Sardinia's most beautiful landscapes.
+It's time to bid farewell to the Supramonte mountains, looking back at a brilliant hike across some of Sardinia's most beautiful landscapes.

 Hide entire itinerary